Lightnet/sdl3_cimgui_opengl3_lua/docs/cimgui_lua_api.md

 # Information:
-  Note it should have simalar format.
+  Note it should have similar format.
+Since it c language it need to format correctly.
 Note there may be inorrect set up.
 Need to have sample test for each.

 # InputText:
 ```lua